 An established sales channel through distribution to dealers who work directly with customers with strong relationships.

-Customer profile which will enable ACF to create a portfolio where at least 80% by value are Public Sector, education establishments or listed public limited companies
+Customer profile which will enable ACF to create a portfolio where at least 80% by value are Public Sector, education establishments or listed public limited companies.

 ACF will provide the following: